 Investing in corporations and then competing is a model that misses the opportunities that the local community offers.
-Collaboration, dialogue, simple solutions etc. can ensure food on your table on a rook over your head in a way that is resilient to changes in energy supply and fluctuations in the economy
+Collaboration, dialogue, simple solutions etc. can ensure food on your table and a roof over your head in a way that is resilient to changes in energy supply and fluctuations in the economy